Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ### This is applied to the feed page.

-**Note** On the feed page the liked switch is applied in addition to the articles being restriced to those followed by the user.
+**Note** On the feed page the liked switch is applied in addition to the articles being restricted to those followed by the user.

 <details>
       <summary style="font-weight:bold">Feed Article Liked Switch Screenshot</summary>